dskiptests/othello/README.md

  * There are some simple agents implemented already, use them as inspiration.
  * The method `newGame()` is triggered in the beginning of each new othello.game.
  * The method `nextMove()` is triggered when it's your agent's turn.
+ * An Agent java file can only be 2 kB.
+ * You can't provide any additional Java classes other than the Agent.
+ * If you want, you can utilize services outside this application.
+Feel free to call a server with the method `callForHelp("<URL>")`.

  ## Screenshot